 The typical "triangle trade" involved a Japanese firm sending high-end parts to an affiliated plant located in, say, Thailand.
-In some case the good would be shipped back to Japan for either final sale or further processing, but often the good was shipped for final consumption to the US or European market.
+In some cases the goods would then be shipped back to Japan for final sale or further processing, but often would be shipped for final consumption to the US or European markets.

-More direct evidence on the development of the Asian Manufacturing Matrix comes from the IDE-JETRO international input-output table.
+More direct evidence of the development of the Asian Manufacturing Matrix comes from the IDE-JETRO international input-output table.
 This shows the country of origin of imported manufactured goods purchased by the manufacturing sector of each East Asian economy.
-Table 1 has three panels corresponding the Matrix in 1985, 1990 and 2000.
+Table 1 has three panels corresponding to the Matrix in 1985, 1990, and 2000.

 The top panel shows the situation in 1985 when the Matrix was very simple.
-With the exception of Singapore, East Asian nations sourced their imported manufactured inputs from Japan and the rest of the world - all the rows are dominated by zeros except those of the Japan and the rest of the world (mainly the US and Europe).
-By 1990 (second panel), the Matrix was more complex: 'Triangle trade' still dominated the picture with the low-wage nations (first 5 columns) buying inputs from Japan and the rest of the world but providing no inputs in return.
-Now, however, Japan is not the only headquarter economy.
-Taiwan, Korea, and Hong Kong experienced their own hollowing-out phases and new triangle trade appears.
-This new triangle trade involves the shipment of parts from the new HQ economies to the 'factory economies' (China and the advanced ASEANs,
+With the exception of Singapore, East Asian nations sourced imported manufactured inputs from Japan and the rest of the world-all the rows are dominated by zeros except those of Japan and the rest of the world (mainly the US and Europe).
+By 1990 (second panel), the Matrix was more complex: Triangle trade still dominated the picture, with the low-wage nations (first five columns) buying inputs from Japan and the rest of the world, but providing no inputs in return.
+Now, however Hong Kong, China; Korea; and Taipei, China have joined Japan as HQ economies after their own hollowing-out phase, and new triangle trade appeared.
+This involves the shipment of parts from the new HQ economies to the factory economies (the PRC and the advanced ASEAN economies of Indonesia, Malaysia, Philippines, and Thailand) and can be seen from the emergence of new non-zero entries in the rows for Korea; Singapore; Taipei, China.